-As if following a fairy tale about the meaning of an apron when you are with children, Austė Minkauskienė from the Outdoor-Waldorf Kindergarten "Margi arkliukai", located in the neighborhood of the VIKSVOS workshop, tells.
+As if following a fairy tale about the meaning of an apron when you are with children, Austė Minkauskienė from the Outdoor-Waldorf Kindergarten "Margi arkliukai", located in the neighborhood of the Viksvos workshop, tells.

 Why do teachers in Waldorf Kindergarten wear aprons?